RamyApepone/Rk-tic-tac-toe/README.md

 discuss.python.org

 # Acknowledgement
-My mentor Mitko for all support during my project
+My mentor Mitko for all the support during my Python project.